layilin/SP23-33852/_texts/full-text.md

 [^f76n5]: Egyptian goddess associated with agriculture and marriage.
 Isis was eventually apropriated into Greek and Roman mythology, becoming a common figure in eighteenth-century British poetry.
 In the context of these lines, Isis is used as a name for the Thames as it passes through Oxford.

-[^f76n6]: The nine muses of art, literature, and science.

 ---